oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/business-services/introduction/introduction.md

 * Creating a Project
 * Creating Connections
-* Create a Real-Time Synchronization scenario using Business Services.
+* Create a Real-Time Integration scenario using ERP Cloud Business Services.
 * Use Business Object to Integrate with ERP Cloud.

 ### Prerequisites